 A trained lawyer, Leon actively participated in the critical constitutional negotiations that led to the birth of a democratic South Africa.
 He has been at the forefront of national and international events, both as a front-ranking parliamentarian and renowned orator and writer and as a Vice-President of Liberal International.
 He has addressed many international conferences, institutes, and think tanks from the Council on Foreign Relations (Washington DC, and New York City) and the Royal Institute for International Affairs (Chatham House), London, to the German Council on Foreign Relations, Berlin, the European Parliament in Brussels and to the World Economic Forum, Oxford Union and Yale Political Union.

-Tony Leon has been widely published in academic journals and in the media and has authored articles for Time Magazine, The Spectator, Harvard International Review, The Sydney Morning Herald and The Daily Telegraph.
-He has published four books: “Hope and Fear: Reflections of a Democrat” (Jonathan Ball 1998); “On the Contrary: Leading the Opposition in a Democratic South Africa” (Jonathan Ball 2008); “The Accidental Ambassador-From Parliament to Patagonia” (Pan Macmillan 2013) and “Opposite Mandela -Encounters with South Africa’s Icon” (Jonathan Ball 2014).
+Tony Leon has been widely published in academic journals and in the media and has authored articles for inter alia, Time Magazine, The Spectator, Harvard International Review, The Washington Post, The Washington Times, Financial Times, The Sydney Morning Herald, and The Daily Telegraph, and the New Statesman.

 In February 2015, on the occasion of its 90th anniversary, Rotary Club of Durban awarded him the Paul Harris Fellowship “in appreciation of tangible and significant assistance given for the furtherance of better understanding and friendly relations among peoples of the world.”

 Nelson Mandela said of Tony Leon, on his retirement from political leadership(2007): “Your contribution to democracy is enormous, you have more support for all you have done than you might ever read about.”